SaesongMS/spring-react-mongo-docker-stack/README.md

-# aspnet-react-mongo-docker-stack
+# spring-react-mongo-docker-stack

-This Docker stack is a simple example of how to run a ASP.NET Core Web API, React, and MongoDB in Docker containers.
+This Docker stack is a simple example of how to run a Spring Boot, React, and MongoDB in Docker containers.
 The stack is composed of the following components:
-- ASP.NET Core Web API 6 as the backend
+- Spring Boot 3.1.4 as the backend
 - React as the frontend
 - MongoDB as the database
 - Additional MongoDB container for seeding the database with data

 It also includes the following features:
 - Authentication and authorization with JWT token
-- Admin panel for managing exporting/importing data from/to database to/from JSON/XML file
+- Admin panel for managing exporting/importing data from/to database to/from JSON file
 - Charts for visualizing data
 - List of movies/anime filtered by genre
 - Data is obtained from external APIs.
 You can find the documentations for them here: https://rapidapi.com/SAdrian/api/moviesdatabase/details and https://docs.api.jikan.moe/